Free Shipping on Orders over $75 to the Contiguous US

 Insoluble - cannot be dissolved.

 Most plants, those that look green to our eyes, contain a special pigment called chlorophyll.
-Chlorophyll is used in photosynthesis to absorb the sun's light energy and convert it to chemical energy called ATP.
-Not all of the sun’s light energy is absorbed, the green part of the light spectrum is reflected by the plant which makes it appear green to our eyes.
+Chlorophyll absorbs sunlight and converts its energy into chemical energy, ATP.
+Not all of the sun’s light energy is absorbed.
+The green part of the light spectrum is reflected by the plant which makes it appear green to our eyes.

 You can spend as much or as little time as you like on the educational portion of the experiment.
 These estimates are for the actual work involved in growing the plants and taking down observations.